LoopKit/loopdocs/docs/operation/loop-settings/omnipod-pump.md

 ## Expiration Reminder

 Finish the setup with using the default expiration reminder time (2 hours before a full 3-days usage) or set the expiration notification to a more convenient time to your liking which will show up in your locked screen and vibrates at that time.
+Setup is complete and your pod is ready for use when you press the final button.

 <p align="center">
 <img src="../img/pod-setup-03-complete.png" width="650">